In 1986, she told David Letterman about meeting the president.

 When I met him I tiptoed up to him and got up on my toes and said, ‘Sir, may I tell you something?’
 And he looked at me funny as all get out, as if I was going to threaten something, and I said, ‘I’m older than you are.’
 He got out a laugh you could hear across the country.

-Even when she was in her 70s, Grace Hopper had a better grasp of how computers would change our lives than most people did.
+But even in her 70s, Grace Hopper had a better grasp of how computers would change our lives than most younger people did.

-Ironically, she is widely credited for something she did not do: Pull a moth out of an early computer and coin the expression ‘computer bug.’
+Ironically, she gets credit for something she did not do: Pull a moth out of an early computer and coin the expression ‘computer bug.’

 Becoming Grace Hopper

 She was born Grace Brewster Murray on Dec.
 9, 1906, in New York City, the great-granddaughter of a Navy rear admiral and the daughter of a prosperous businessman and his wife.
 She grew up in privilege on the Upper West Side of New York, with private schools and summers spent on Lake Wentworth in Wolfeboro, N.H.

 Her parents sent her to Vassar College, where a scientist named Maria Mitchell had been the first person appointed to the faculty.
 Grace graduated Phi Beta Kappa in 1928 with a bachelor’s degree in mathematics.
 In 1930, she earned a master’s in mathematics from Yale, the first woman to do so.
 Four years later, she got her Ph.D. in mathematics from Yale.

 Grace Hopper Now